-The Booker T. Washington Monument and park is located in Franklin County, VA, 16 miles northeast of Rocky Mount, VA and almost to Smith Mountain Lake, Va.
+The Booker T. Washington Monument and the park are located in Franklin County, VA, 16 miles northeast of Rocky Mount, VA, and almost to Smith Mountain Lake, Va.
 It was begun in honor of Booker T. Washington, who was born a slave on the 207-acre farm of James Burroughs on April 5th, 1856.
-After the Civil War, Washington founded the Tuskegee Normal and Industrial School, and did many other wonderful things in the name of freedom.
+After the Civil War, Washington founded the Tuskegee Normal and Industrial School and did many other wonderful things in the name of freedom.

 Today the park offers historical and educational activities on a host of excellent topics.
 There is something at this park for everyone who loves to learn.
-(See Augusts schedule below.)
-Ranger guided tours are offered daily at the park at 11:00 a.m. and 2:00 p.m.
+(See August schedule below.)
+Ranger-guided tours are offered daily at the park from 11:00 a.m. and 2:00 p.m.

 August 2 – 10:00 a.m.